-Part online artist’s studio, part hub for alternative ministry resources, part playground for the imagination—Banner Blue is an attempt to express faith while fully embracing the creative gifts that God has given us.
+Part online artist’s studio, part hub for innovative ministry resources, part playground for the imagination—Banner Blue is an attempt to express faith while fully embracing the creative gifts that God has given us.
 We like to see what happens when people are supported and equipped to truly think-in-terms-of-God's-infinite-possibility.
 From our experience, the results are splendid.
 Whether you're looking for resources to do church differently or just want to explore some new ways of looking at things, this is a great place to start.
-This site was first dreamed up by and features much of the work of Dan Jacob.
-Many of the projects are outgrowths of Dan's ministry work over the years at several different churches and camps.
+A word of warning: we don't just think outside of the box, we think as if there is no box in the first place.

 Over 100 Free graphics!

 Why Banner Blue?